This post has been updated as of May 2019.

 Regular, consistent contact with your subscribers is an integral part of a successful email marketing program.
 Lists can go stale in as little as 6 months, and lists that have remained dormant over a longer period of time can see issues with engagement and spam complaints, as well as with bounces.

 Send your recipients a welcome email to engage them from the start, and send them regular, relevant communications.

-There is no one size fits all solution to email sending frequency, though if you only email your subscribers a couple of times a year, you should probably connect more regularly with your subscribers so they expect to hear from you on a regular basis and engage when they do.
+There is no universal solution to email sending frequency, but, if you only email your subscribers a couple of times a year, you should probably connect more regularly with your subscribers so they expect to hear from you on a regular basis and engage when they do.

 Use a preference center

 Be sure to include a preference center link in your emails so that encourage people to update their email address.

 This can have a positive effect on preventing future bounces, and giving people control over the emails they receive is great for engagement and for cultivating trust.